Macy's Building (Cincinnati): Commercial use

-In February 2020, Macy's announced that it would close its Cincinnati offices as a cost-cutting measure, leaving the New York location as the company's sole corporate headquarters.
-Most of the approximately 500 employees were relocated to Springdale.
+In February 2020, Macy's announced that it would depart Cincinnati as a cost-cutting measure, leaving Macy's Herald Square in New York as the company's corporate headquarters.
+Most of the approximately 500 employees at the Macy's Building were relocated to Springdale.
 Cincinnati Mayor John Cranley referred to the closure as "disappointing", but stated that "functionally, Macy's stopped using Cincinnati as their headquarters ten years ago".
 Vice Mayor Christopher Smitherman estimated that the closure would deprive the city of $500,000 in payroll tax revenue per year.
 The company's signage was removed from the building in September 2021, which WLWT referred to as "a noticeable change to the Cincinnati skyline".